hipay/hipay-docs/hipay-enterprise-sdk-magento_2/07-Payment-methods-configuration.md

 ![legend](images/3dsecure_rules.png)

-## "Sales" mode (direct capture)
+## “Sales” mode (direct capture)

-When making a purchase with the "Sales" mode, the capture is automatically requested right after authorization.
+When making a purchase with the “Sales” mode, the capture is automatically requested right after authorization.
 Please refer to /doc-api/enterprise/gateway/#!/payments/requestNewOrder (Response Content Type – Parameters – operation).

-If the payment fails, the customer is redirected to an error page and the status is defined as "_CANCELED_".
+If the payment fails, the customer is redirected to an error page and the status is defined as “_CANCELED_”.

-If the payment is successful, the customer is redirected to the success page and the status is defined as "_CAPTURE REQUESTED_".
+If the payment is successful, the customer is redirected to the success page and the status is defined as “_CAPTURE REQUESTED_”.

-## "Authorization" mode
+## “Authorization” mode

-When making a purchase with the "Authorization" mode, the transaction status will be "_AUTHORIZED_" until you ask for the capture.
+When making a purchase with the “Authorization” mode, the transaction status will be “_AUTHORIZED_” until you ask for the capture.
 Please refer to /doc-api/enterprise/gateway/#!/payments/requestNewOrder (Response Content Type – Parameters – operation).

-Customers are not charged directly: you have 7 days to "capture" the order and charge the customer.
+Customers are not charged directly: you have 7 days to “capture” the order and charge the customer.
 Otherwise, the order is cancelled.

-If the authorization fails, the customer is redirected to an error page and the status is defined as "_CANCELED_".
+If the authorization fails, the customer is redirected to an error page and the status is defined as “_CANCELED_”.

-If the authorization is successful, the customer is redirected to the success page and the status is defined as "_AUTHORIZED_".
+If the authorization is successful, the customer is redirected to the success page and the status is defined as “_AUTHORIZED_”.

 To capture the transaction, please refer to the [Manual capture and refund](#manual-capture-and-refund) section.

 ## One-click (only available for credit card payment methods)

-If the One-click option is enabled, your system will create an "alias" for the credit card.
+If the One-click option is enabled, your system will create an “alias” for the credit card.
 Customers will thus be able to use a saved credit card for their second transaction and won't need to fill in all the payment data again.

 ![legend](images/front_oneclick_selected.png)